PayU/api-schema-builder/README.md

 - `ajvConfigParams` - Object that will be passed as config to new Ajv instance which will be used for validating request body.
 See Ajv documentation for supported values.
 - `contentTypeValidation` - Boolean that indicates if to perform content type validation in case `consume` field is specified and the request body is not empty.
 - `expectFormFieldsInBody` - Boolean that indicates whether form fields of non-file type that are specified in the schema should be validated against request body (e. g.
 Multer is copying text form fields to body)
+- `buildRequests` - Boolean that indicates whether if create validators for requests, default is true.
+- `buildResponses` - Boolean that indicates whether if create validators for responses, default is false.

 ```js
 formats: [